slyq/Scorpio/README.md

 ## Getting Started

-Before zipping the folder off, make a copy of the python scoring engine file and change the top, global variables to fit what you desire.
-Then, download the Scoring Engine folder to a virtual image.
+Download the Scoring Engine folder to a virtual image.

 ### Prerequisites